Skip to Content

 Scientific Name: Luscinia megarhynchos

 The nightingale is a small bird renowned for its powerful and beautiful song.
 It belongs to the family Muscicapidae.
-Found in Europe, Asia, and parts of Africa, these birds prefer dense forests and scrubs as their habitat.
-Nightingales are migratory, wintering in sub-Saharan Africa.
+Found in Europe, Asia, and parts of Africa, nightingales prefer dense forests and scrubs as their habitat.
+They are migratory, wintering in sub-Saharan Africa.

 Diet: